mlevans0/altmetric-implementation-docs/source/securing-access-to-your-efi.rst

 #. **Single sign-on** - Altmetric supports SAML2 based authentication (OpenAthens, AD-FS, Azure, Shibboleth etc), and we're a member of the UK Federation and Surfconext.
 If your institution uses SAML2 based authentication we can work with your team to implement federated access to th Explorer.
 When SSO is enabled, users are redirected to your IdP (Identity Provider) for authentication.
 This means your members can use their institutional credentials to login to |efi| and you control who has access to your instance.

 .. note::
-    There is an additional fee for enablinging SSO.
+    There is an additional fee for enabling SSO.
 If this isn't already part of your contract or if you are interested adding SSO please contact your |account-manager| to discuss.

 Single Sign-On
 ==============